ArunKoundinya/LocalChatBot/README.md

-# 🤖 Local Chatbot Experiment with Ollama, Phidata & Streamlit
+# 🤖 Local Chatbot Experiment with Ollama, LangChain & Streamlit

 Welcome to my experimental project where I’m building a **local AI chatbot** by integrating:

 ✅ **Ollama** for running LLMs locally
-✅ **Phidata** as the orchestration framework
+✅ **LangChain** as the orchestration framework
 ✅ **Streamlit** for a simple, interactive frontend

 The goal is to explore deploying a fully local chatbot solution without relying on external APIs, ensuring privacy, control, and customization.